logo

 • The herd is Jersey cross

 • Twice-a-day, (TAD), milking is employed for the majority of the season.
-In the previous 2 seasons milking frequency was reduced to three milking’s every two days from January to give manage staff leave over the summer period.
+In previous seasons milking frequency was reduced to three milking’s every two days from January to manage staff leave over the summer period.

 • The herd improvement budget allows for 1.2 straws of nominated Jersey high BW, high fertility semen and two herd tests per year, (one milking).
 No anoestrous intervention products are used, although, prior to and during mating an extra herd of non-cycling cows is milked OAD.

-Calf animal health includes 10 in 1 vaccinations, a turbo drench which covers coccidiosis plus a pre wean drench and horn de-budding.
+Calf animal health includes 10 in 1 vaccination, a turbo drench which covers coccidiosis plus a pre wean drench and horn de-budding.

 People, health and safety